$\mathrm{Pin}^-(2)$-monopole invariants: -monopole invariants

 given by

 \end{Definition} If $b_+(X;l)\geq 2$, then $\SW^{\Pin}(X,c)$ is a diffeomorphism invariant.
-If $b_+(X;l)=1$, then $\SW^{\Pin}(X,c)$ depends on the chamber structure of the space of metrics and perturbations. \begin{Remark} The compactness of $\M(X,c)$ enables us to develop the Bauer-Furuta theory \cite{BF} for the $\Pin^-(2)$-monopole equations.
+If $b_+(X;l)=1$, then $\SW^{\Pin}(X,c)$ depends on the chamber structure of the space of metrics and perturbations. \begin{Remark} We give a geometric description of the cohomology classes of $\B^*$ in \subsecref{subsec:mu-map1} and \subsecref{subsec:mu-map2}. \end{Remark} \begin{Remark} The compactness of $\M(X,c)$ enables us to develop the Bauer-Furuta theory \cite{BF} for the $\Pin^-(2)$-monopole equations.
 In fact, we can define a stable cohomotopy refinement of the $\Pin^-(2)$-monopole invariants.
 This will be discussed elsewhere. \end{Remark}